 Various entities provide and deliver energy services to the Town.
 Wisconsin Power and Light, a subsidiary of Alliant Energy, provides electric and natural gas services.
-Rock Energy Cooperative (formerly known as Rock County Electric Cooperative (RCEC)), a member of the nationwide Touchstone Energy alliance, purchases and delivers electricity to RCEC members in the Town.
+Rock County Electric Cooperative (RCEC), a member of the nationwide Touchstone Energy alliance, purchases and delivers electricity to RCEC members in the Town.

 Various power facilities exist in the Town (Map 5-2).
-The Town has eight electric substations, owned by Alliant Energy and RCEC, located throughout the Town.
+The Township has four electric substations, owned by Alliant Energy and RCEC, with one in the unincorporated Town.